I kept up this routine until I learned I might already have a natural makeup remover in the kitchen!

 Because I keep a tube of coconut oil in my bathroom (either in a small 5 gram pot jar or in a leak-proof squeezable silicone tube), it’s easy to open it up and swipe some onto my eyes for a natural makeup remover before bed.

-I’ve teamed up with Thrive Market to offer you a FREE 15 oz jar of coconut oil (just pay $1.95 for shipping).
-Their virgin coconut oil is organic and ethically sourced and for just $1.95, it’s by far the best deal you’ll find!
+I’ve teamed up with Thrive Market to offer you a FREE 15 oz jar of coconut oil!
+Their virgin coconut oil is organic and ethically sourced.
+Get your free coconut oil AND a 30-day free trial to Thrive Market when you spend $29 or more (free shipping on orders $49+).

 Sweet Almond Oil

 Sweet almond oil might not be as common as coconut oil, but you likely have it on hand if you make homemade shaving cream or homemade bug repellent.
 It’s super gentle and light on the skin, and doesn’t have much of a scent either.